openhab/website/blog/2023-12-22-openhab-4-1-release.md

 [openHAB Core](https://github.com/openhab/openhab-core) has received 124 pull requests in total, with 32 bug fixes and 46 enhancements resulting in 10,238 lines of code added.

-5 new add-ons were introduced, and with 437 pull requests, 121 bug fixes and 132 enhancements resulted in 16,098 lines of add-on code added to the [openHAB add-ons repository](https://github.com/openhab/openhab-addons).
+5 new add-ons were introduced, and 437 pull requests, 121 bug fixes and 132 enhancements resulted in 16,098 lines of add-on code added to the [openHAB add-ons repository](https://github.com/openhab/openhab-addons).

 Our [openHAB web UIs](https://github.com/openhab/openhab-webui) have also received many contributions: 129 pull requests including 46 bug fixes and 67 enhancements resulted in 5,041 lines of code added, which means our UIs continue to develop at a high pace.